sciris/sciris/docs/api/all.rst

    :toctree: _autosummary
    :template: custom-module-template.rst
    :recursive:
-   :hide-autosummary: Not an error!
-Intentionally raise an exception to prevent this section from being shown twice since the :hidden: directive is not available here
+   :hide-autosummary: **NOT AN ERROR!** Intentionally raise an exception to prevent this section from being shown twice, since the :hidden: directive is not available here

    sciris